-This is an introductory course which provides proper language skills needed to hold common introductory conversations with other users of ASL.
-Cultural awareness is gained through lessons of facts, history and other aspects centered around deafness and the Deaf community.
-This visual language is presented through animation, videos and weekly live sessions.
+This is an introductory course that provides proper language skills needed to hold common introductory conversations with other users of ASL.
+Cultural awareness is gained through lessons of facts, history, and other aspects centered around deafness and the Deaf community.
+This visual language is presented through animation, videos, and weekly live sessions.
 Students display their expressive skills through video recordings provided within the assignments.
-This course counts in all Jump Start 1.0 and 2.0 pathways.